Stefan4D/code-quiz/README.md

 - Learned how to sort an array of objects
 - Learned that the forEach method also has an index argument / parameter that holds the index within the input array of the current element
 - Learned about moving variables into and out of global scope to make them available across different function in my program to achieve the desired behaviour
-- Learned about using .matches() to see if an element matches a CSS selector, which I used to only target buttons within the choices div
+- Learned about using .matches() to see if an element matches a CSS selector, which I used to only target buttons within the choices div.
+I also learned this is called event delegation.

 ## Resources used